osisoft/OCS-Docs/Documentation/SequentialDataStore/Filter_Expressions_Metadata.md

 | ``not``    | Not logical operator                                |

-Note that not all of the operators supported for filtering on [values](xref:sdsFilterExpressions) are supported for filtering on objects.
+Note that not all of the operators supported for filtering on [values](xref:sdsFilterExpressions) are supported for filtering on SDS objects.

 **Logical Operator Examples**